pragyamis/SpotifySentimentAnalysis/README.md

    1. Note: The OAuth 2.0 Implicit Grant type is utilized for authentication w/ short lived access tokens.

 ## Software usage documentation:
-1. Visit the following link in your web browser:
+1. Visit the following link in your web browser: http://3.15.223.174:4200/
-1. Login with Spotify account
+1. Login with Spotify account.
     1. Authorize access to proceed
+    1. Proceed anyways if warning appears that the connection is not private.
+For this project, we did not purchase a security certificate.
+    1. If on Mac and using Google Chrome, then please see these stackoverflow [instructions](https://stackoverflow.com/questions/58802767/no-proceed-anyway-option-on-neterr-cert-invalid-in-chrome-on-macos) or use Firefox.
 1. Wait for tool to process song data
 1. Review music choices and see trends
    1. Emotional content of music choices is plotted in trend graph via sentiment analysis